 Become an Authorized Provider

-Anyone wishing to provide the public with immigration services must be authorized by the Department of Justice (DOJ)'s Board of Immigration Appeals (BIA).
-Visit the BIA's Recognition and Accreditation Program page to learn how an organization can apply for recognition and accreditation.
+Anyone wishing to provide the public with immigration services must be authorized by the Department of Justice (DOJ)'s Office of Legal Access Programs (OLAP).
+Visit the OLAP’s Recognition and Accreditation Program page to learn how an organization can apply for recognition and accreditation (R&A).

 USCIS Role in Review

-Each USCIS district office has a recognition and accreditation team or point of contact that reviews the application.
+Each USCIS district office has a R&A team or point of contact who reviews the application.

 In addition to reviewing the submitted materials, USCIS may:

-At the completion of the review, USCIS will sbmit its findings to the BIA and provide a copy to the applicant.
+At the completion of the review, USCIS will submit its findings to the OLAP and provide a copy to the applicant.

 Why Become Authorized?

-Accredited representatives can assist clients in preparing forms and are also allowed to attend USCIS interviews with thier clients.
+Accredited representatives can assist clients in preparing forms and are also allowed to attend USCIS interviews with their clients.